KonduitAI/konduit-serving/python/examples/pytorch_cifar10/README.md

 Update the `python_path` setting in the konduit.yml file to match the expected path separators for your Operating System.

-Now it's ready to ai.konduit.serving.deploy, run the following command to install and start the server:
+Now it's ready to deploy, run the following command to install and start the server:

 ```shell script
 konduit init --os windows-x86_64